-l year ending Am
+Fiscal year ending Amount

-\$ 26,793
+2016 \$ 35,314

-35,894
+2017 36,197

-36,611
+2018 37,102

-37,344
+2019 38,030

-38,091
+2020 38,980

-\$ 174,733
+Total \$ 185,623

 LAX also leases land and terminal facilities to certain airlines and others.
-The terms of these long-term leases range from 10 to 40 years and generally expire between 2017 and 2025.
+The terms of these long-term leases range from less than 10 years to 40 years and generally expire between 2017 and 2025.
 Certain airlines and consortium of airlines also pay maintenance and operating charges (M&O Charges) that include direct and indirect costs allocated to all passenger terminal buildings, other related and appurtenant facilities, and associated land.
 Rates for M&O Charges are set each calendar year based on the actual audited M&O Charges for the prior fiscal year ending June 30.
 The land and terminal lease agreements are accounted for as operating leases.
-For the fiscal years ended June 30, 2014 and 2013, revenues from these leases were \$402.3 million and \$338.3 million, respectively.
+For the fiscal years ended June 30, 2015 and 2014, revenues from these leases were \$455.8 million and \$402.3 million, respectively.

-Future rents under these land and terminal lease agreements over the next five years were based on the following assumptions: (a) current agreements are carried to contractual termination, (b) airline agreements with no definitive expiry dates are carried over for the next five years, and (c) non-airline agreements with no definitive expiry dates are carried over for the next three years.
+Future rents under these land and terminal lease agreements over the next five years were based on the assumption that current agreements are carried to contractual termination.
 The future rents are as follows (amounts in thousands):